 Technological improvements throughout the 1800s simplified the process of making frozen desserts.
 The first hand-freezer was patented in 1848.
 Shortly thereafter the first wholesale ice cream manufacturing company in the U.S. was created by Jacob Fussell of Baltimore.
-By the turn of the century pasteurization machines and homogenizers were developed, which improved the healthfulness and texture of ice cream.
+By the turn of the century, pasteurization machines and homogenizers were developed, which improved the healthfulness and texture of ice cream.
 The manufacturing process was simplified further with the invention of the direct expansion freezer and the continuous freezing process.
 Low-temperature refrigerators developed in the 1940s expanded the frozen dessert industry into new markets, leading to the creation of carry-home packages.
-Finally, in the late 1960s and 1970s, hightech, high-volume processing machinery allowed the industry to flourish.
+Finally, in the late 1960s and 1970s, high-tech, high-volume processing machinery allowed the industry to flourish.

-“Milk solids, not fat” (MSNF) makes up between 8-14% of frozen yogurt.
+“Milk solids, not fat” (MSNF) makes up between 8-14% of frozen yoghurt.
 MSNF must be balanced in inverse proportion to fat for the best body of the product.
 MSNF consists of about 55% milk sugar, or lactose, 37% protein, and the remaining 8% are various minerals.
 The protein element increases the smoothness, viscosity, and compactness of the frozen dessert and makes it more resistant to melting.

 Sugar makes up between 15-17% of the ingredients.
 Sucrose, in the form of cane or beet sugar, is generally the primary sweetener, though other sweeteners are often combined.
-Sugar not only adds sweetness to the yogurt but also improves the body and viscosity and increases the concentration of total solids (TS) in the product.
-Total solids add body and texture as well as food value, since solids take the place of water in the mixture.
+Sugar not only adds sweetness to the yoghurt but also improves the body and viscosity and increases the concentration of total solids (TS) in the product.
+Total solids add body and texture as well as food value since solids take the place of water in the mixture.
 Egg solids may be used for solids with the added benefit of decreasing the amount of time necessary for freezing the mixture.

-Stabilizers, in the form of animal and vegetable gelatins, are added to the frozen yogurt so that it maintains a smooth consistency in retail outlets, where temperature changes can coarsen the texture.
-Stabilizers reduce crystallization, hinder melting, and improve the handling properties of the frozen yogurt.
+Stabilizers, in the form of animal and vegetable gelatins, are added to the frozen yoghurt so that it maintains a smooth consistency in retail outlets, where temperature changes can coarsen the texture.
+Stabilizers reduce crystallization, hinder melting, and improve the handling properties of the frozen yoghurt.
 Emulsifiers are used to help blend liquids that are generally immiscible by creating smaller air cells throughout the mixture.
 Generally in the form of fatty acids, emulsifiers also add firmness to the body and reduce the time needed to whip the mix.
 Although stabilizers and emulsifiers occur naturally in milk products, small amounts are usually added, making up only 0.5-0.6% of the entire mixture.

 1 The ingredients are selected for freshness and quality.
 They are measured in precise quantities according to the particular recipe.
 Liquid and dry ingredients are combined separately.

 3 Pasteurizing the batch is necessary to destroy pathogenic bacteria and to help preserve the finished product.
 It is also required by law in most regions.
 Pasteurization is a simple process that involves quickly bringing the mix to a high temperature for a specified time and then quickly reducing the temperature to less than 40°F (4°C).
 The trend in the industry has been toward increasing the pasteurization temperature to about 175°F (79°C) for about 25-40 seconds.
 For greater results, batches can be pasteurized at temperatures as high as 210°F (99°C) to 220°F (104°C).
-These high temperatures also improve the flavor and help blend the ingredients more effectively.
+These high temperatures also improve the flavour and help blend the ingredients more effectively.

-Without homogenization fat could rise to the top of the mixture and create a layer of cream.
+Without homogenization, fat could rise to the top of the mixture and create a layer of cream.
 Homogenization consists of pumping the batch through a small valve and against an impact ring.
 Three forces are at work.
 As the mix passes at a high velocity of about 30,000 fpm (feet per minute) through the valve, shear forces begin to break up the fat particles.
 The impact ring ruptures the fat further.
-Completing the process is cavitation, in which vapor bubbles are created by a sudden discharge of pressure.
-Within the bubbles the fat droplets crash against the vapor walls and disintegrate; thus, the more fat, the more homogenization required.
+Completing the process is cavitation, in which vapour bubbles are created by a sudden discharge of pressure.
+Within the bubbles the fat droplets crash against the vapour walls and disintegrate; thus, the more fat, the more homogenization required.

 6 After homogenization, the mixture must be cooled.
 If it is cooled slowly from about 90°F (32°C) to about 40°F (4°C), the mix will become more viscous.
-Once the temperature falls between 32°F (0°C) and 40°F (4°C), the batch is stored in aging tanks inside coolers.
+Once the temperature falls between 32°F (0°C) and 40°F (4°C), the batch is stored in ageing tanks inside coolers.
 The mix is aged for up to four hours.

 8 While the mix is hardening, it is agitated to incorporate air and create over-run,